Electrical contractors in

 Meet experience requirements

 Complete 4 years of electrical experience or approved apprenticeship program.
-Document work history with employer verification forms.
+Document all experience with detailed work history and employer verification.

 Submit application

-File electrical contractor license application with RI Department of Labor and Training including experience documentation and $100 application fee.
+File electrical contractor license application with RI Department of Labor and Training, including experience documentation, references, and application fee.

-Schedule and pass Rhode Island electrical contractor examination covering NEC code, state regulations, and business practices.
+Schedule and pass the state electrical contractor examination covering NEC, RI electrical code, and business practices.
+70% passing score required.

 Obtain surety bond